 Dean Heller (R-NV) brought up issues of nuclear safety and waste.
 He asked, "Do you believe we should look past Yucca Mountain toward consent based sitings for long term spent nuclear storage?"
 Moniz stated he would pursue "advancing the blue ribbon commission agenda" including a consent based approach.
 He advocated for "moving the agenda of storage in parallel and aggressively moving the agenda of repositories."

-Opening statements, witness testimonies, and an archived webcast of the hearing can be found on the Senate Committee on Energy and Natural Resources web site.
+Opening statements, witness testimonies, and an archived webcast of the hearing can be found on the Committee web site.